asandrat/clojure/clojure_project/README.md

 ## Usage

-In order to run the app, navigate to the project root folder and run
+In order to run the app in dev mode, navigate to the project root folder and run
 	lein deps
-	lein ring server
+	lein repl
+	(use 'clojure-project.core)
+	(start-server)

 ## License